ericsonga/APCSAReview/_sources/LoopBasics/LoopParsonsPractice.rst

 .. parsonsprob:: ch7ex10muc
    :noindent:

    The main method in the following class should print 11111, 2222, 333, 44, 5.
-But, the blocks have been mixed up and include <code>one extra block</code> that isn't needed in a correct solution.
+But, the blocks have been mixed up and include <b>one extra block</b> that isn't needed in a correct solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
 Click the <i>Check Me</i> button to check your solution.</p>
    -----
    public class Test1
    {